Emnaghz/Emnaghz/README.md

 - 🌱 I’m currently learning **Cloud (AWS) and DevOps tools**

-- 🤝 I’m looking for great opportunities **in DevOPs and Cloud fields**
+- 🤝 I’m looking for great opportunities **in DevOps and Cloud fields**

 - 👨‍💻 All of my projects are available at [https://github.com/Emnaghz](https://github.com/Emnaghz)